crossplane/crossplane/design/design-doc-template-stacks-experience.md

     # This is a particular CRD which is being configured.
 When the
     # controller sees an object of this type, it will do something.
     wordpressinstance.wordpress.samples.stacks.crossplane.io:
+      # This is a top-level object to namespace hook configurations.
+      # There can be hooks for multiple different types of events.
+      hooks:
+        # Post create is triggered after an instance is created
+        postCreate:
           # These are the templates which should be rendered when an object
           # of the type above is seen.
           #
           # Defaults for the variables can be defined in the default values
           # for the CRD fields, using the standard Kubernetes mechanism for
           # specifying CRD field default values.
-      resources:
-        # Each list item is a folder of files which will be rendered.
+          # Note that this is a list of objects, so multiple can be
+          # specified.
+          - directory: wordpress
+        # Post create is triggered after an instance is changed
+        postUpdate:
-        - wordpress
+          - directory: wordpress
 EOF
 ```